bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

     :align: center
     :scale: 80%

-SJ-Platform provides a developer with the comprehensive **API** and **UI** that allow him to develop, customize and manage the event processing pipeline.
+SJ-Platform provides a user with the comprehensive **API** and **UI** that allow him/her to develop, customize and manage the event processing pipeline.

-The core component is presented with Apache Mesos and other services that simplify the deployment and operation and support best industrial practices.
+The core component is presented with services that simplify the deployment and operation and support best industrial practices.

 Platform Components
 ------------------------